 Why Does This Matter?

 If taxpayers are expected to shoulder the burden of building the Las Vegas Raiders a stadium, it is important that the team experiences success in its new market.
-The Raiders would start out at a disadvantage no other market faces, in a city that never fully recovered from the Great Recession where residents already have a favorite team or are indifferent sports bettors.
+The Raiders would start out at a disadvantage no other market faces, in a city that never fully recovered from the Great Recession where residents already have a favorite team or are simply indifferent.

 No matter how small the market is, the early years are sure to fill the stadium.
 A team unable to win and regionally market itself could put Las Vegas taxpayers on the hook for this NFL experiment when another billionaire in a different city proposes the next stadium scam.